 - A. Supervision.
-Supervision must be provided as needed for approval of complimentary services by an agent(s) with authority equal to or greater than those being supervised. - B. CNGC or the gaming operation shall establish and the gaming operation shall comply with procedures for the authorization, issuance, and tracking of complimentary services and items, including cash and non-cash gifts. - C. Such procedures must be approved by the CNGC and shall include, but shall not be limited to: - 1.
+Supervision must be provided as needed for approval of complimentary services by an agent(s) with authority equal to or greater than those being supervised. - B. The CNGC or the gaming operation shall establish controls and the gaming operation shall implement and comply with procedures for the authorization, issuance, and tracking of complimentary services and items, including cash and non-cash gifts. - C. Such procedures must be approved by the CNGC and shall include, but shall not be limited to: - 1.
 The procedures by which the gaming operation delegates to its employees the authority to approve the issuance of complimentary services and items; - 2.
-The procedures by which conditions or limits, if any, which may apply to such authority are established and modified (including limits based on relationships between the authorizer and recipient); and, - 3.
-Shall further include effective provisions for audit purposes. - D. Complimentary services and items.
-Services and items provided to a patron at the discretion of an agent on behalf of the gaming operation or by a third party on behalf of the gaming operation.
+A listing of the agents authorized to approve the issuance of complimentary services or items, including levels of authorization; - 3.
+The procedures by which conditions or limits, if any, which may apply to such authority are established and modified (including limits based on relationships between the authorizer and recipient); - 4.
+The procedures for making and documenting changes to conditions or limits on the approval and issuance of complimentary services or items; - 5.
+The procedures for documenting and recording the authorization, issuance, and redemption of complimentary services or items, including cash and non-cash gifts; and, - 6.
+Procedures shall further include effective provisions for audit purposes. - D. Complimentary services and items.
+Services and items provided at no cost, or at a reduced cost to a patron at the discretion of an agent on behalf of the gaming operation or by a third party on behalf of the gaming operation.
 Services and items may include, but are not limited to, travel, lodging, food, beverages, or entertainment expenses.
 Complimentary services and items exclude any services and/or items provided, at no cost or at a reduced cost, to a person for business and/or governmental purposes, which are categorized and treated as business expenses of the gaming operation. - E. At least monthly, accounting, information technology, or audit personnel that cannot grant or receive complimentary privileges shall prepare reports that include the following information for all complimentary items and services equal to or exceeding \$100 or an amount established by the CNGC, which shall not be greater than \$100: - 1.
-Name of customer who received the complimentary service or item; - 2.
-Name(s) of authorized issuer of the complimentary service or item; - 3.
+Name of patron who received the complimentary service or item;

+- 2. Name(s) of authorized issuer of the complimentary service or item; - 3.
 The actual cash value of the complimentary service or item; - 4.
 The type of complimentary service or item (i.e., food, beverage, etc.); and, - 5.
-Date the complimentary service or item was issued. - F. The internal audit or accounting departments shall review the reports required in Section 16.1 (E) of this section at least monthly.
-These reports shall be made available to the Nation, CNGC, other entity designated by the Nation, and the National Indian Gaming Commission upon request.
+Date the complimentary service or item was issued. - 6.
+The detailed report must be forwarded to management for review. - F. The internal audit or accounting departments shall review the reports required in Section 16.1 (E) of this section for proper authorization and compliance with established authorization thresholds at least monthly.
+These reports shall be made available to the Nation, CNGC, other entity designated by the Nation, and the National Indian Gaming Commission upon request. - G. Variances.
+The operation must establish, as approved by the CNGC, the threshold level at which a variance must be reviewed to determine the cause.
+Any such review must be documented and made available to CNGC upon request.